xebia-os/xebia-archunit-extension/README.md

 ![xebia-archunit-extension CI](https://github.com/xebia-os/xebia-archunit-extension/workflows/xebia-archunit-extension%20CI/badge.svg)

 A test library built on top of ArchUnit.
-It codifies best practices that we use at Xebia in our Java Spring Boot projects.
+It codifies best practices that we use at Xebia in our Java Spring Boot JPA projects.

 Following are the rules that this library adds: